Tingling in feet and legs

 (Keywords: SLUMP TEST for Sciatica, tingling in the feet and legs, micro discectomy, Chiropractic Help )

-The Slump Test for sciatica is a complex manoeuvre that comes in a simpler form called the Flip Test which you can do at home to test if your tingling in feet and legs could be coming from your back.
+This orthopaedic test for a pinched nerve in the lower back is a complex manoeuvre that comes in a simpler form called the Flip Test which you can do at home to test if your tingling in feet and legs could be coming from your back.

 Actually, even that is an over-simplification because the Flip and Slump tests are only for a pinched SCIATIC NERVE.